 If you use a Windows operating system, go to Settings > Updates & Security (Windows 10) or Privacy and Security (Windows 11) > Windows Security > Firewall and network protection.

-Choose from three network profiles: Domain network, private network and public network.
+Choose from three network profiles: Domain, private and public.

 Toggle the Microsoft Defender Firewall switch to Off to deactivate your firewall.